devFarhan3/devFarhan3/README.md

 👉 MY CORE EXPERTISE:

-✔ Expertise in converting Figma into Html CSS and Bootstrap and react js components.
+✔ Expertise in converting Figma into HTML CSS, Bootstrap, and React.js components.
-✔ Proficiency in using modern web development frameworks such as React js and Next js.
+✔ Proficiency in using modern web development frameworks such as React.js and Next.js.
 ✔ Strong knowledge of Html, CSS, Tailwind CSS, Bootstrap, and JavaScript ✔ Experience in developing responsive and mobile-friendly web applications ✔ Knowledge of the Git version control system